gururise/AlpacaDataCleaned/README.md

 ```
 10. **Extraneous escape and control characters:** The original dataset had several entries with extraneous escape and control characters.

+## Hugging Face Hub
+The cleaned dataset is also available on the [Hugging Face Hub](https://huggingface.co/datasets/yahma/alpaca-cleaned).

 ## Contributions
 With over 52k entries, several issues still exist.
 Please help out by submitting a pull-request.